 8. Get more sleep – sleep deficiency is a known trigger for making tinnitus worse, which subsequently makes it more difficult to sleep, which makes the symptoms worse, and so on.
 To guarantee that you get the right amount of sleep, try using masking sounds at night when dozing off.

 9. Get more exercise – researchers at the University of Illinois discovered that exercise may lead to lower tinnitus intensity.
 Exercise can also reduce stress, improve your mood, and help you sleep better, all of which can help with tinnitus relief.

 10. Join a support group – by joining a support group, you not only get emotional support but also additional tips and coping methods from other people who suffer from the same symptoms.

 What have you found to be the most reliable technique of coping with tinnitus?
-Let us know in a comment.
+Let us know.